vercel/next.js/examples/with-redis/README.md

-## Roadmap Voting Application - Example app using Lambda Store
+## Roadmap Voting Application - Example app using Redis (Lambda Store)

 [Lambda Store](https://lambda.store/) is a Serverless Redis cloud service.
 Redis enables you keep state with low latency and a simple API.
 With Lambda Store, you can use Redis with just paying what you use thanks to serverless pricing.